The girls don’t think it’s cool to read.

-But it hooked you.
+It hooked you.
 Twilight never saw the light of day in our house, but the Hunger Games books did.
 The girls have dusty favorite kid books on the shelf.
 Some come from dad’s childhood, some from mom’s, some completely their own.
 Who doesn’t love a story?

 How sweet is a story that you discover on your own?

-Books have moved Elise since she was 4.
+Books have moved Madison since she was 4.
 It was Rosie’s demise as the Jetsons family robot that got her misty then.
 More recently?
 A book about the Holocaust kept her up at night.
 Books rouse and books stir.

 And I’d love to find a way to help my girls discover them again.

 My guest post on Diary of a Word Nerd got me thinking books.
 And writing about them.
 Not just to impress Letizia.
 Although won’t she be?
 So come on CD – what books did your girls hate?

 Although, I wasn’t crazy about them, either.
 Assigned reading feels like a summer-long homework assignment from hell.
 Don’t be surprised if your audience is tough to impress.

 Here’s what I’ll do about it: The girls and I will visit a huge bookstore in Rock Hill.
 I’m will let them loose.
 This joint has paperbacks from every genre.
 I’ll watch them choose something.
 Anything.